davidakanjii/VAR-CVAR-and-Backtesting-Analysis-Using-Python/README.md

 This Python script uses returns data from Yahoo Finance to compute historical simulation, vaR, CVAR, and backtesting.

 **Author**
-David Akanji & Ghanim Rasheed
+David Akanji, Ghanim Rasheed & Shambhu Shankar

 **Platforms**
 This application was tested on Windows 10.